Home » FAQs » What is Dynamics 365 Project Operations?

 Project Operations is not a Project Business System

-With the 20% rule approach, Microsoft has built Project Operations to meet the needs of a wide swath of customers who have some project management requirements in their business.
-However, this will not work for most project businesses, or highly project-driven companies.
+Microsoft built Project Operations to meet the needs of a wide swath of customers who have some project management requirements in their business.
+However, this will not work for most complex project businesses, or highly project-driven companies.

 Download the Project Business Automation Quick Guide to learn more about holistic project business systems.